amitofsk/dandy/docs/Dandy.md

  - microcontr/analogToComputerPSoC.py
  - microcontr/analogToComputerArd.ino

 The DANDY library contains five widgets that look like specific microcontrollers.
 First we show how to use these widgets without any hardware.
-Next we show how to use them with one microcontroller attached, and finally we show how to use them with two microcontrollers connected to the computer.
+Next we show how to use them with one microcontroller attached to the computer, and finally we show how to use them with two microcontrollers attached.

 ![](./docPics/summaryPicMC.png)

 #### 9.1 Microcontroller widgets, example with no hardware
 This example demonstrates the widgets that look like microcontrollers.
 This section does not use hardware.
 The file `MCDisplay.py` is a parent class.
-The files `RPiPicoDisplay.py`, `AUnoDisplay.py`, `AMKRDisplay.py`, `ANanoEveryDisplay.py`, and `PSoCDisplay.py` are child classes that look like the RPi, Arduino Uno, Arduino MKR1010, Arduino Nano Every, and PSoC microcontrollers respectfully.
+The files `RPiPicoDisplay.py`, `AUnoDisplay.py`, `AMKRDisplay.py`, `ANanoEveryDisplay.py`, and `PSoCDisplay.py` are child classes that look like the RPi, Arduino Uno, Arduino MKR1010, Arduino Nano Every, and PSoC6 microcontrollers respectfully.
 These child classes have access to member functions of the parent.

 When you run this example, you will see a widget that looks like the RPi.
 Pin 6 shows a `LEDDisplay` widget, and pin 21 shows a button.
 Additionally, a `toggle` button is at the bottom of the screen.
-If you press either the button near bin 31 or the toggle button, the `LEDDisplay` changes color.
+If you press either the button near pin 21 or the toggle button, the `LEDDisplay` changes color.

 The `set_led` function of line 39 displays the `LEDDisplay` widget near pin 6.
 Other member functions display `SlideDisplay`, `DialDisplay`, or `TricolorDisplay` widgets near individual pins.